Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 9. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 10. Relics inspired by Cammy, Fei Long and Deejay. (number unknown)
 11. ?????????????????????
-12. New balanced Custom Modifiers revolving around fighter's set relics. (use Blademaster Perk system, perhaps, together with linked relics?)
+12. Reworking of 2 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters. (use Blademaster Perk system, perhaps, together with linked relics?) (can this be added to the main character screen?)
+13. Reworking of more 2 Custom Modifiers
-13. Update of beta art and sound assets.
+14. Update of beta art and sound assets to release version

 (and here we reach v1.0)

-14. Polishing, refactoring and balancing.
+15. Polishing, refactoring and balancing.
-15. Synergy and adaptation with Infinite Spire.
+16. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
+17. Boss inspired by Street Fighter 2 stuff.
-16. Synergy and adaptation with other mods.
+18. Synergy and adaptation with other mods.

 And MAYBE (not making promises here)

-17. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+19. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-18. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+20. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.

 # Requirements